There are affiliate links in here.

 After everything is attached, it’s time to put it back in the frame to see the finished product!
 This is always the most exciting part.
 I would advise leaving a little room around the edge because sometimes things can get a little rumpled or covered up when you’re putting it back in the frame.

 Finally, it’s time to hang them!
 I made a little travel shadow box corner in my room to hang all of them and put all my little trinkets that don’t fit in the boxes on top of them.
 It’s a fun way to show everything off without taking up all kinds of shelf space.
 If you want a smaller, more compact way to help plan trips and save memories and mementos, check out this guide on making a travel notebook.
+Hopefully, these travel shadow box ideas help you make your own someday.

 Do you ever make shadow boxes?
 How do you display your tickets and travel mementos?
 If you collect patches, what do you do with those to display them?
 I have a bunch that I don’t know what to do with.